Homophobia, or heterosexism, refers to the assumption that everyone should be, or is, heterosexual.

 In addition, those who experience same-sex attraction are likely to experience rejection by their families.

-The CDC note that those who experience familial rejection were more likely to:
+The CDC note that those who experience familial rejection were

 - take their own life